 Electrical Safety First has found that more people are overloading sockets and daisy-chaining.
 With the increasing use of electrical equipment such as work laptops, phones and heaters, their survey has found more than two-thirds of these people are using adaptors or extensions with the devices in use, and thirty-eight per cent having more appliances plugged into one than normal.

-Furthermore, more than 1 in 3 are either unaware of the risks of overloading plug sockets or how to check they are doing so.
-Even more concerning is the forty-four per cent of those currently working from home using extension leads or adaptors in their setup, admitting to daisy-chaining.
+Furthermore, more than 1 in 3 are either unaware of the risks of overloading plug socket or how to check they are doing so.
+Even more concerning is the forty-four per cent of those currently working from home using extension lead or adaptors in their setup, admitting to daisy-chaining.

 Whilst we might have gotten accustomed to a cosy environment, knowing the potential dangers is imperative to prevent accidents in your home.
-This is why we’ve collated the most important electrical safety tips that will help you keep your home a safe and secure place.
+This is why we’ve collated the most important electrical safety tips that will help you keep your home a safe and secure place when working from home.

-How To Prioritise Health and Safety Whilst Working From Home
+How To Prioritise Health and Electrical Safety Whilst Working From Home

 Unplug Appliances That Aren’t In Use